Musk changes reason for visiting Wisconsin to hand out $2 million ahead of Supreme Court election

 “I will also personally hand over two checks for a million dollars each in appreciation for you taking the time to vote,” Musk's now deleted post said.
 “This is super important.”

-The Supreme Court race has shattered previous spending records for a U.S. judicial election and has become a referendum on Musk and the first months of President Donald Trump's administration.
+The Supreme Court race has shattered previous spending records for a U.S. judicial election and has become a referendum on Musk and the first months of Trump's administration.

-Trump, a Republican, endorsed Brad Schimel and hosted a telephone town hall with him on Thursday night.
+Trump endorsed Brad Schimel, a fellow Republican, and hosted a telephone town hall with him on Thursday night.

 “It’s a very important race,” Trump said in brief remarks by phone, in a call organized by Schimel’s campaign.
 “I know you feel it’s local, but it’s not.
 It’s really much more than local.
 The whole country is watching.”